-The head stock on the FG850 is a common Yamaha head stock that is fitted to most of their guitars.
+The headstock on the FG850 is a common Yamaha shape that is fitted to most of their guitars.
 This is a result of a simple, great neck that is easy to play.

-The FG850 comes with a Synthetic Urea nut, saddle and bridge pins made of black ABS with a white dot.
-Synthetic Urea is a combo of synthetic ammonia and carbon dioxide used normally by Yamaha for nuts and saddles.
+The FG850 comes with a Synthetic Urea nut, saddle, and bridge pins made of black ABS with a white dot.
+Synthetic Urea is a combo of synthetic ammonia and carbon dioxide.
+It’s used normally by Yamaha for nuts and saddles.

-The pick guard is a tortoise pattern which wraps around the sound hole inlay of black and white abalone.
+The pickguard is a tortoise pattern.
+It wraps around the sound hole inlay of black and white abalone.

-This acoustic is a full size dreadnought but is very comfortable, the neck width is standard but its shape is nice and would be good for players with small hands as well.
+This acoustic is a full-size dreadnought.
+But is very comfortable and lightweight.
+The neck width is standard, but its shape is nice and would be good for players with small hands as well.

-The string spacing is nice which makes it easy to work the fret board with ease.
+The string spacing is nice, which makes it easy to work on the fretboard with ease.

-The tuning was easy and consistent, the strings were not to hard to press and the intonation perfect throughout.
-It was easy to feel inspired by the guitar because it does seem like a better then entry level guitar.
+Tuning the guitar was easy and consistent.
+The strings were not too hard to press, and the intonation was perfect throughout.
+It was easy to feel inspired by the guitar because it does seem like a better than entry-level instrument.

 Conclusion And Final Thoughts

-There are many great acoustic guitars in the under $500 price range available these days that play and sound great.
+There are many great acoustic guitars in the under $500 price range available these days.
+They play and sound great.
 The Yamaha FG850 seems like a more expensive guitar once you feel and play it.

-This is an amazing guitar for a beginner to really keep inspiration flowing, but is also a good back up for even more experienced players.
+This is an amazing guitar for a beginner.
+It can keep the inspiration flowing, but is also a good backup for even more experienced players.

-The FG850 is made in China in order to keep the price point low, but there are many great guitars being made in China, this allows for a great quality acoustic for an even better price.
+The FG850 is made in China in order to keep the price point low.
+But many great guitars are being made there.
+This allows for a great quality acoustic for an even better price.